Conical geodesic bicombings on subsets of normed vector spaces: Introduction

-Recently, classical results from the theory of CAT(0) spaces have been transferred to metric spaces that admit conical geodesic bicombings, cf. \cite{basso2015fixed, descombes2015asymptotic, descombes2015flats, miesch2015cartan} and \cite{kell2016sectional}.
-In the past century, notions related to conical geodesic bicombings have also been considered in metric fixed point theory, most notable W-convexity mappings, cf. \cite{takahashi1970}, and hyperbolic spaces in the sense of S. Reich and I. Shafrir, cf. \cite{REICH1990537}.
-It is worth to point out that the study of metric spaces that admit conical geodesic bicombing may also lead to new results about word hyperbolic groups, as every word hyperbolic group acts geometrically on a proper, finite dimensional metric space with a unique consistent conical geodesic bicombing (the definitions are given below), cf. \cite{lang1}.
-The main results of this article show that the several definitions from \cite{lang1} lead to different classes.
+In the past century, notions related to conical bicombings have been extensively considered in metric fixed point theory, most notable W-convexity mappings \cite{takahashi1970}, and hyperbolic spaces in the sense of Reich and Shafrir \cite{REICH1990537}.
+As a more recent trend, some authors became interested in transferring classical results from the theory of CAT(0) spaces to metric spaces with a conical bicombing \cite{basso2015fixed, descombes2015asymptotic, descombes2015flats, miesch2015cartan, kell2016sectional}.
+Most interestingly, it seems worth to point out that the study of conical bicombings may also lead to new results about word hyperbolic groups.
+Descombes and Lang \cite{lang1} proved that every Gromov hyperbolic group acts geometrically on a proper, finite dimensional metric space with a unique consistent conical bicombing (the definitions are recalled below).
+The question whether hyperbolic groups act geometrically on CAT(0) spaces is one of the most important open questions in geometric group theory.

+Our first result deals with convex bicombings.
+From now on, we abbreviate $D(X):=X\times X\times [0,1]$.
+We say that a bicombing $\sigma\colon D(X)\to X$ is \textit{convex} if the function $t\mapsto d(\sigma_{pq}(t), \sigma_{p'q'}(t))$ is convex on $[0,1]$ for all $p$, $q$, $p'$, $q'$ in $X$.
+Clearly, any convex bicombing is also conical.
+However, if the underlying metric space is not uniquely geodesic, then a conical bicombing is not necessarily convex.
+Examples of non-convex conical bicombings are ubiquitous; for instance, such bicombings may be obtained via 1-Lipschitz retractions of linear segments (see \cite[Example 2.2]{lang1} or the constructions in Section~\ref{Sec:reversible}).